AjayLiu/sheep-or-goat/README.md

 ### Development

-To run the website, use the [VSCode Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to run templates/index.html
+To run the website, use something like the [VSCode Code Runner Extension](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) to run app.py.
+Then you can view the site using the URL provided from the command line output.

 <!-- LICENSE -->
 ## License